YimikaD/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that count numbers of directories
+Script that list environment variables